nathanwentworth/nathanwentworth/_ppages/setup.md

 I initially built this desktop as a replacement for my laptop, but I quickly realized that macOS is pretty essential for many of my workflows (WSL is nice, but I prefer a deeper integration with the OS).
 After a few months as a hackintosh, [I installed Ubuntu, which now acts as its primary OS](/posts/from-mac-to-linux).
 This computer has become my daily driver for development work and playing games.

+Screenshots running Ubuntu Budgie:

 {% include img.html url='firefox-and-sublime-text.png' desc='desktop screenshot with firefox and sublime text' %}

 {% include img.html url='clean-desktop-with-neofetch.jpg' desc='desktop screenshot with wallpaper and terminal' %}

+After having used Linux almost full-time for close to a year now, I recently switched from Budgie (a nice DE that replicates my most-missed mac feature, the global menu bar) to i3.
+At first i3 was incredibly intimidating, but I've quickly picked up on most of the basics, and done some light configuration to set colors and keyboard shortcuts how I want them.
+The keyboard-driven workflow is something I've wanted for a bit now as I frequently find myself drawn to using keyboard commands for everything if possible, both due to speed and ergonomics.

+{% include img.html url='i3-sublime-terminal.jpg' desc='screenshot of sublime text and a terminal' %}

+{% include img.html url='i3-desktop-floating.jpg' desc='i never use floating mode, but it sure looks nice' %}

 - OS: Ubuntu 18.04 LTS, Windows 10
 - CPU: Intel i5-7500 3.4Ghz Quad-Core